309: The Amazing Colossal Man

 It’s Phyllis Diller!

-Phyllis Diller (1917-2012) was a comedian known for her self-deprecating humor and her flamboyant outfits.
+Phyllis Diller (1917-2012) was a comedian known for her self-deprecating humor–which often included references to her multiple cosmetic surgeries– and her flamboyant outfits.

 Yeah, right, Dorothy.
 You can go back to Kansas now.

 A reference to Dorothy Gale of Kansas, the heroine of The Wizard of Oz.

 The city of Oxnard, California, has been home to many film festivals over the years.

 Domino’s is a chain of pizza delivery stores located nationwide.
 It was founded in 1960.

 Original recipe or extra crispy are the menu options offered by Kentucky Fried Chicken, or KFC.

 “Dr. Howard.
 Dr. Fine.
 Dr. Howard” is a line from the 1934 Three Stooges short Men in Black, in which the Stooges become doctors at a large hospital, with predictable results.

 Nat King Cole (1919-1965) was a celebrated jazz pianist and singer who had success as the leader of a jazz trio in the 1940s and as a solo artist during the 1950s and 1960s, with such hits as “Unforgettable” and “Ramblin’ Rose.”